 Norway Winter - Prelude

 Through my hikes in Iceland and Greenland I had mastered hiking pretty well.
 However, I still hadn't completed a successful winter hike.
 My hikes with Bart in the Ardennes and Black Forest went OK, but had been very tough.
 During my solo winter hike in the Vosges and Corsica all sorts of things had gone wrong.
-By going on another trip I wanted to improve my skills for hiking in the cold.
+By going on another trip I wanted to improve my skills in winter hiking.

-After some searching I decided to go to Oslo.
-The city borders a large forest with plenty of snow, but has enough people to keep hiking there safe.
-Due to all the cycling and hiking trips I have more outdoor gear than the average store, but I still bought a new jacket, headlamp, waterproof backpack cover, and large trekking baskets to prevent my hiking poles from sinking in the snow.
+After considering my options I decided to go to Oslo.
+The city borders a large forest with plenty of snow, but has enough people to keep hiking safe.
+Due to all my cycling and hiking trips I already had more outdoor gear than the average store, but I still bought a new jacket, headlamp, backpack cover, and large trekking pole baskets to prevent them sinking into the snow.